Alfresco/alfresco-ng2-components/docs/content-services/components/add-permission-panel.component.md

 If you want to hide specific groups or users from the search results you will need to bind the `hiddenUsers` and `hiddenGroups` properties for this component.

-It will hide users by the id present in the `cm:owner` property.
+It will hide users by the `cm:userName` property.

 ```ts
 hiddenUsers = [